WEBINAR

 This webinar brings together real-world security leaders to explore how to bridge the long-standing gap between IT and physical security (OT), and how Zero Trust principles can—and must—be applied at the near edge and far edge.
 Attendees will learn why adopting Zero Trust for physical security is imperative, how leading organizations are implementing it in practical ways, and what tools and technology stacks exist today to make it achievable without costly rip-and-replace.

-Whether you’re responsible for protecting critical infrastructure, enterprise campuses, or high-security facilities, this session will provide the clarity and actionable steps needed to modernize your defenses and bring physical security up to speed with IT.
+Whether you’re responsible for protecting critical infrastructure, enterprise campuses, or high-security facilities, this session will provide the clarity and actionable steps needed to modernize your defenses and enable trusted AI and Digital Twins in physical security.

 Key Takeaways

-• Gain insights from a live roundtable discussion from security leaders.
+• Gain insights from a live roundtable discussion with security leaders.

 • Understand why Executive Order 14028 makes Zero Trust non-negotiable for government facilities—and why critical infrastructure is next.